krutika-ladani/MotivationMantra/README.md

 # MotavationMantra
-This web page will displays a random motivational quote along with an image every time the button is clicked.
+This is a fully responsive web page that displays a random motivational quote every time the button is clicked or the page is refreshed.
-●Built with HTML, CSS and JavaScript.
-●Integrated with the Zen Quotes API.
-●Fully responsive.

 ## Technologies Used
 This project is built using:-
  ●HTML5 (Structuring)
  ●CSS3 (Styling)
  ●JavaScript (Server side scripting)
- ●Open Library (API)
+ ●Zen Quotes (API)
  ●Git/GitHub (Version control)
  ●Netlify (Hosting)